AdMoR/admor.github.io/_posts/2023-12-27-3 Docker best practices to muscle up your game.markdown

 #### Docker 101

+We have seen why Docker has become widespread, but not how to use it.

-There are countless tutorials on Docker [1](https://training.play-with-docker.com/) [2](https://www.geeksforgeeks.org/docker-tutorial/), so I won't create a new one.
+However, there are countless tutorials on Docker [1](https://training.play-with-docker.com/) [2](https://www.geeksforgeeks.org/docker-tutorial/), so I won't create a new one.

 But for illustration purpose, here is what you can expect to see in Dockerfile.
 It will be useful when we will review the best practices.